 This recipe will feed 4 people.
 Please use the quantities are a guide – it depends on how much chicken you have as to how many vegetables you will need.

-Chicken – For 4 people you will need 2 to 3 cups of leftover roast chicken that has been cut into pieces.
+Chicken – For 4 people you will need 2 to 3 cups of leftover roast chicken (or rotisserie chicken) that has been cut into pieces.

 Potatoes – you will need roughly the same amount of potatoes as chicken.
 I prefer to use waxy potatoes (charlottes or jersey royals) because they hold their shape and texture better in the sauce.
 If you use floury potatoes you may end up with runny mashed potatoes.